Yara restarts most of its European ammonia production

 A surge in the price of natural gas - a feedstock in ammonia production - led to a 30% reduction in Yara's European ammonia output from September to November.
 Rivals including CF Industries Holdings CF.N also cut production.

+"The impact on finished fertiliser production has been limited, as unprofitable ammonia production has been replaced with sourcing from Yara plants outside Europe, and from Yara's global ammonia trade and shipping network," the firm said.

+Chief Executive Svein Tore Holsether last month told Reuters that some capacity at Yara's Dutch plants had already been brought back on stream.

-(Reporting by Victoria Klesty and Terje Solsvik Editing by David Goodman )
+(Reporting by Victoria Klesty and Terje Solsvik Editing by David Goodman and Louise Heavens)

 ((victoria.klesty@thomsonreuters.com; +47 2331 6592; Reuters Messaging: victoria.klesty.thomsonreuters.com@reuters.net))